Allowed Angling Methods

 You can only have one rod and line – unless you are licensed to fish with two rods at the same time (except for lakes Mackenzie and Augusta, where bait fishing is restricted to one handheld rod and line).

-You may use two rods at the same time to fish for bream in specified bream (indigenous fish) waters (check Schedule 1 of the Inland Fisheries (Recreational Fishing) Regulations 2009).
+You may use two rods at the same time to fish for bream in specified bream (indigenous fish) waters (check Schedule 1 of the Inland Fisheries Regulations 2019).

 A single line must have no more than